davidk101/Java-Sockets/README.md

 **Run Program**
 - compile all three java files into class files using make command.
-- run ThreadRunner.java (java ThreadRunner)
+- run ThreadRunner.java (java ThreadRunner port#)
-- run TCP clients, open a new terminal for each client you want to run (java TCPClient)
+- run TCP clients, open a new terminal for each client you want to run (java TCPClient ip port#)
 - to connect to the TCP server, enter CONNECT from the client terminal
 - you can start entering math requests in the client terminals and you will get reponses from the TCP server
 - enter 'quit' when you want to disconnect a client